-Sharing data across sectors and building relationships among community and state partners can inform decision making to improve community health and wellbeing, strengthen systems of care, and break down silos that perpetuate disparities and poor health.
-Further, the impact of the events in 2020, including the COVID-19 pandemic, the economic recession, social uprisings and the demand for racial justice, provide critical context for a community collaborative approach to improve their use of data and relationships with state government in efforts to improve health, equity, and well-being.
+Sharing data across sectors and building relationships among community and state partners can inform decision-making to improve community health and wellbeing, strengthen systems of care, and break down silos that perpetuate disparities and poor health.
+Lessons from the grantee sites will be shared broadly to inform other community partnership efforts across the nation.